19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (3) Where a person claims, before furnishing the Minister or the Authority with any information or document that the person is required to furnish under subsection (1), that the information or document might tend to incriminate the person, the information or document shall not be admissible in evidence against the person in criminal proceedings other than proceedings under subsection (2).

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Immunity for officer of specified financial institution or significant associated entity

-30AAZL\.—(1) No criminal or civil liability shall be incurred by an officer of a specified financial institution, or of a significant associated entity referred to in section 30AAZI, for anything done (including any statement made) or omitted to be done with reasonable care and in good faith in complying with any provision of this Part or any direction given, notice issued or requirement imposed by the Minister or the Authority under this Part.
+124\.—(1) No criminal or civil liability shall be incurred by an officer of a specified financial institution, or of a significant associated entity referred to in section 121, for anything done (including any statement made) or omitted to be done with reasonable care and in good faith in complying with any provision of this Part or any direction given, notice issued or requirement imposed by the Minister or the Authority under this Part.

+[Act 31 of 2017 wef 04/06/2018]

-(2) In this section, “officer”, in relation to a specified financial institution or a significant associated entity referred to in section 30AAZI, includes —
+(2) In this section, “officer”, in relation to a specified financial institution or a significant associated entity referred to in section 121, includes —

 (a) a director, a secretary or an executive officer of the specified financial institution or significant associated entity (as the case may be);